(First published: January 29th, 2020. Updated: July 26th, 2023)

 Another source of bias may be the subjective evaluations that are included in datasets.
 I recall my experience two decades ago when I participated as a rater in huge psychiatric research.
 The preparations for the fieldwork included raters training in order to create calibration within the team.
 The head of the research, a professor of Psychiatry and the head of the Psychiatry department in one of the largest hospitals in my country, wanted to make sure that every mental symptom that we encounter would be classified the same by every rater in the team.
 For that reason, he decided to train the team by himself.
 Interrater reliability is also relevant to AI that is based on the labeling that humans produce.
 In those use cases, subjective judgments must be calibrated, so the labeled data would not be affected by perceptions and cognitive human biases.

 It is also worth mentioning that algorithms and humans are different in the way they react to new and surprising information.
 Humans are prone to anchoring bias, and their judgments are sometimes so prominent that they tend to ignore or resist contradicting new information.
 However, when something dramatic is happening, a person may completely change his impression in seconds.
 Algorithms can’t do that.
 They will continue to be consistent with classification or prediction for quite some time, even when the new data is essentially shifted.
 They will catch-up over time, but they can’t change their model at once.

-Bias also occur when we simply use predictions.
-The idea of self-fulfilling prophecy is relevant to the discussion about bias in AI because sometimes, an employee or a manager can create the reality that the algorithm supposed to predict.
-Think, for example, about an employee who is considered to have a high flight-risk according to some algorithm.
+Bias also occurs when we simply use predictions.
+The idea of a self-fulfilling prophecy is relevant to the discussion about bias in AI because sometimes, an employee or a manager can create the reality that the algorithm is supposed to predict.
+Think, for example, about an employee who is considered to have a high flight risk according to some algorithm.
 The prediction of his high probability of leaving the company might influence his manager’s behavior, which in turn will actually push the employee out, even if the prediction was an error in the first place.